 4) Bill Discounting

 Bill or Invoice Discounting is a funding facility in which the seller gets an amount in advance at discounted rates from the lender.
 This asks buyers to contribute in the form of interest rate in increasing the revenue of the financial institutions, in form of interest paid and from the monthly fee.

 For example, You have sold goods to Mr. Singh, he has given you a letter of credit from the bank for 45 days, if you want to get money from the bank before 45 days, the bank will charge some interest rate from you, which in return will be called a discount for the seller.
-Further, let’s assume if the amount which you were supposed to get was Rs.
+Further, let’s assume that the amount which you were supposed to get was Rs.
 10 lakh on or after 45 days, by bank’s discount or interest rate of Rs.
 50,000 you now get Rs.
 9,50,000 in return from the bank.
 The buyer will anyhow deposit Rs.
 10 lakh to the respective bank on the 45th day only.

 Best MSME Loan offers are just a click away Apply Now

 Overdraft facility is a funding type offered by a bank to its account holder to withdraw cash from his/her account even if the account balance is zero.
 The interest rate is charged only on the utilized amount from the sanctioned limit and on a daily basis.
 The credit limit that is sanctioned depends upon the account holder’s relationship with the bank, credit history, cash flows, and repayment history if any.
 The overdraft limit is revised every year and can be used in any manner if the interest is paid on time.
 An overdraft facility is offered against collateral/securities, especially in terms of FDs with the bank.